Toshiyuki Takamiya: Early life and education

-Takamiya was born in Tokyo in 1944.
-He graduated from Keio University with a BA in Economics in 1966 and subsequently studied at the same university for both a BA and MA in English Literature, graduating in 1968 and 1970 respectively.
+Takamiya was born in Tokyo in 1944, but his family relocated to Hokkaido due to the war.
+Takamiya graduated from Keio University with a BA in Economics in 1966 and subsequently studied at the same university for both a BA and MA in English Literature, graduating in 1968 and 1970 respectively.

 Academic research and professional positions

 Under Takamiya's direction, the HUMI team at Keio University has made digital reproductions of sixteen sets of the Gutenberg Bible at seven institutions, including in 2000, both full-text facsimiles held in the collection of the British Library.
 The high resolution images have facilitated comparative bibliographical research on early movable type printing methods and are available for public access on the respective library websites.

 Since 1986 Takamiya has been a Fellow of the Society of Antiquaries of London.
 Professor Takamiya has been awarded honorary degrees by the University of Sheffield (1998) and the University of Glasgow (2011).
 From 2000 to 2004 Takamiya served as a trustee of the New Chaucer Society.
+Takiyama held The Sandars Readership in Bibliography at Cambridge University in 2016-2017.

-In 2004 a festschrift was published in his honor: The Medieval Book and a Modern Collector: essays in honour of Toshiyuki Takamiya.
+In 2004 a festschrift was published in his honour: The Medieval Book and a Modern Collector: essays in honour of Toshiyuki Takamiya.
 Cambridge: D. S. Brewer ISBN 978-1-84384-405-1.

-Loan to the Beinecke Library
+Loan and sale to the Beinecke Library

-In 2013 Takamiya deposited on long term loan his private collection of rare medieval books and manuscripts at Yale University's Beinecke Rare Book & Manuscript Library.
-Assembled over 40 years, the collection includes 51 items, including three copies of Chaucer's Canterbury Tales, a copy of Chaucer's A Treatise on the Astrolabe, and several Wycliffe's Bibles.
+In 2013, Takamiya deposited on longterm loan his private collection of rare medieval books and manuscripts at Yale University's Beinecke Rare Book & Manuscript Library.
+Assembled over 40 years, the collection includes 51 items, including three copies of Chaucer's The Canterbury Tales, a copy of Chaucer's A Treatise on the Astrolabe, and several Wycliffe's Bibles.
+In 2017, the Beinecke Library acquired the collection by purchase.